ExpressionEngine/ExpressionEngine-User-Guide/docs/development/plugins.md

     {exp:class_name:method_name}

-NOTE: **Note:** Tags are not always required to have three segments.
-If your plugin is very simple you might opt to only use the class constructor.
-In this case you can get by only using two segments:

-    {exp:class_name}

 ### Two Kinds of Tags

 There are two kinds of tags: Single tags and tag pairs.
 A single tag does not have a closing tag: